idrblab/EnsemPPIS/README.md

 7. Run `'predict_EnsemPPIS.py'` to predicte PPIS using the trained TransformerPPIS and GatCNNPPIS.

-### datasets:
+### Datasets:

 All the benchmark datasets used in this study was provided in the  `'datasets'` folder.

-### training:
+### Training:
+The two base models of EnsemPPIS (TransformerPPIS and GatCNNPPIS) were trained separately.

 The commond for training TransformerPPIS on CPU:

     nohup python main-TransformerPPIS.py > out-TransformerPPIS.txt 2>&1 &

-The commond for training TransformerPPIS on single GPU or distributed training TransformerPPIS on multiple GPUs: single GPU:
+The commond for training TransformerPPIS using single GPU or distributed training using multiple GPUs: single GPU:

     CUDA_VISIBLE_DEVICES=1 nohup python -m torch.distributed.launch --nproc_per_node=1 --master_port 6666 main-TransformerPPIS.py > out-TransformerPPIS.txt 2>&1 &